Noba Privacy Notice

 We may disclose the information we gather with our affiliates and third parties.
 For example, we may share information with:

-- Service providers that help with our operations and enable us to deliver our Services, such as regulated financial institutions that provide exchange and settlement services; cloud service providers that provide cloud infrastructure; providers of identity verification and other compliance solutions; and providers of customer service solutions.
+- Service providers that help with our operations and enable us to deliver our Services, such as regulated financial institutions; cloud service providers; providers of identity verification and other compliance solutions; and providers of customer support solutions.

 Please note that these third parties may be in countries where the laws on processing information may be less stringent than in your country.
 Transfers of your data may be subject to additional legal protections we have put in place.